githubEdit

 GUI

-Additionally, two dedicated interactive plugins for napari image viewer are available:
+Additionally, two dedicated interactive plugins for napari image viewerarrow-up-right are available:

 The napari plugins enables anyone without extensive programming knowledge to explore parameters through an intuitive GUI on a platform that emerges as a de-facto standard for viewing multidimensional images.